vstr/TrafficFilter/README.md

 If any of the enabled filters matches the incoming request, the requester's IP address is added to the blacklist for the duration of `IPBlacklistTimeoutSeconds` and `HttpStatusCode.TooManyRequests` is returned.

-Rate limiting is applied per IP address / Request Path.

 Possible values for Match Type are: `StartsWith`, `Contains`, `EndsWith` and `Regex`.

+Rate limiting for `RateLimiterByPath` is applied per IP address / HttpRequest.Path (ignoring query string) Rate limiting for `RateLimiterGlobal` is applied per IP address / any request

 To support Cloudflare setup, use `forwardedOptions.FillKnownNetworks()` extension method to load and populate known networks.